Apocentre/xoshiro/README.md

 ![Node.js CI](https://github.com/0x10001/xoshiro/workflows/Node.js%20CI/badge.svg)
 [![npm version](https://badge.fury.io/js/xoshiro.svg)](https://badge.fury.io/js/xoshiro)

+## Apocentre Fork

+This fork makes this package compatible with the [BC-UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) specification for use with the 256** algorithm.

 ## What is this?

 A pseudo-random-number-generator module implemented in N-API.
 [Here](http://prng.di.unimi.it/) is all about the algorithms.